 *pseudonym used.
 Featured image: by SeetoPhotography

-A short-term mission trip with SIM turned into a life-changing journey for friends Lizzie and Katie.
+Serving short-term with SIM turned into a life-changing journey for friends Lizzie and Katie.

-“My faith is the cornerstone of my life, and my desire is to use the skills I’ve gained through my medical degree to serve Jesus,” says Lizzie, who spent six weeks on a short-term mission with SIM to South Asia.
+“My faith is the cornerstone of my life, and my desire is to use the skills I’ve gained through my medical degree to serve Jesus,” says Lizzie, who was on a six week placement with SIM in South Asia.

 Lizzie was able to share the joys and challenges of navigating unfamiliar and unexpected situations with her great friend Katie, whom she first met at university: “We met through various Christian freshers events and ended up going to the same church and living on the same road… and here we are five years later!” she says.